First Time Campers

 Communication with your child

 Our policy is no phone calls until the scheduled first phone call with parents.
 Parents will schedule a time online to call camp to speak with their child.
 3 week campers will have one phone call after they complete their second week of camp.
-5 week campers will have two phone calls, one after week 2 and the second after week 4.
-7 week campers will have three phone calls, one after week 2, one after week 4 and the last after week 6.
+6 week campers will have 2 phone calls, one after week 2 and the second after week 4.
+(In addition to visiting day).
 Please understand that this is not an arbitrary decision that we are making, but is rather based on decades of experience helping kids acclimate to life within our community.
 Homesickness is typically less about missing parents and more about not feeling as connected to peers and staff as anticipated.
 Being able to make phone calls during bouts of homesickness prevents campers from fully integrating into life here, which unfortunately can exacerbate the cycle of homesickness.
 Should your child encounter any challenges like that we can assure you that (a) our staff will be available to nurture and help them in any ways that we can, and (b) that should they experience any prolonged homesickness we will be in touch with you.
 We are your partners and will not keep information like that from you.

 We also have letter writing time built into the schedule three times a week where campers are encouraged to write home, although we can’t promise how often they’ll actually do it!